ScaleHost

 Try a server.
 Cancel anytime.

-Up in 90 seconds.
+Up in a couple minutes.
 No card to sign up.
 Your save sticks around for a year if you change your mind.